 The third tier of documentation required for building a quality program is known as work instructions.
 Work instructions consist of detailed assembly, production procedures, and test procedures.

-The final piece in the quality jigsaw, quality records refer to the forms, specifications, and documents filled out or referenced in procedures and work instructions to prove to external auditors that employees are following the procedures.
+The final piece in the quality jigsaw, quality records refers to the forms, specifications, and documents filled out or referenced in procedures and work instructions to prove to external auditors that employees are following the procedures.

-Why use a QMS Software?
+Why Use QMS Software?

 As you’ve now seen, a Quality Management System is a resource-intensive effort requiring significant documentation, policies, procedures - as well as a systematic set of checks and balances.
 And as organizations continue to evolve, so should the QMS.